ws-rush/dialogflow-react/README.md

 ### 3. Create Dialog Components

 Your dialog components can be regular React components that use the `useDialog` hook to close themselves.

+>in real world build your dialogs with [React Portals](https://react.dev/reference/react-dom/createPortal), or use dialogs from any components library.

 ```tsx
 // MyDialogComponent.tsx